Airbnb unveils new cleaning protocols in bid to revive bookings | Malay Mail

 “Although risk in travel can never be fully eliminated, and the science is still evolving, this initiative is designed to support and protect our stakeholders,” the company said.

-“Guests will be able to search for and easily identify Airbnb listings that meet their needs and expectations and are part of the programme.
-Hosts will have access to expert-backed cleaning educational materials and will be supported to show that they take cleanliness and prevention seriously.” — AFP
+“Guests will be able to search for and easily identify Airbnb listings that meet their needs and expectations and are part of the program.
+Hosts will have access to expert-backed cleaning educational materials and will be supported to show that they take cleanliness and prevention seriously.” — AFP-Relaxnews